Accessibility Objects and the Accessibility Hierarchy

 Assistive applications can also move through the hierarchy using attributes that lead to accessibility objects not related by containment.
 If, for example, an application displays a list of documents in one view and the contents of a selected document in another view, the application can use the

-NSAccessibilityLinkedUIElementsAttribute attribute (introduced in OS X version 10.4) to link these two views.
+NSAccessibilityLinkedUIElementsAttribute attribute to link these two views.
 Using the value of this attribute, an assistive application can allow a user to jump easily between the related views.
 Other attributes, such as

 NSAccessibilityTopLevelUIElementAttribute, provide direct, convenient access to specific objects in the application’s user interface.